A MEMBER OF THE U.K.PASSPORTS™ GROUP

 Want to know how to renew your British Passport in Australia?
 Click here.

-5. 23 countries around the world use the Union Jack (British Flag).
+5. 23 Countries around the world use the Union Jack (British Flag).

 You know that the Union Jack represents England, Scotland, Northern Ireland and Wales, but are you aware that it is also used in many other countries throughout the world?